-Buyers are more comfortable shopping with sellers who offer returns, even though most buyers will never return an item.
-We've found that items with clear return policies typically sell better than items that don't.
+Buyers are more comfortable shopping with sellers who accept returns, even though most buyers will never return an item.
+We've found that items that have clear return policies typically sell better than items that don't.

-All sellers on eBay are required to specify a return policy, whether your policy is to accept returns or not.
+We require all sellers on eBay to specify a return policy, whether the policy is to accept returns or not.
 We encourage you to offer a buyer-friendly return policy.
-This can help you qualify for Top Rated Plus and attract more buyers.
-Accepting returns can also provide your buyers with a way to resolve concerns without filing a case.
+A generous return policy can help you qualify for Top Rated Plus and attract more buyers.
+Accepting returns can also provide your buyers with a way to resolve concerns.

-If you accept returns, a buyer can return an item for any reason, including when they change their mind about a purchase—as long as the return meets the return requirements—for example, returning an item within your stated time frame, and meeting item condition requirements.
+If you accept returns, a buyer can return an item for any reason, even if they change their mind about a purchase.
+This is true as long as the return meets your return requirements, for example, returning an item within your stated time frame, and meeting item condition requirements.

-Important: Even if you specify "no returns accepted," under the eBay Money Back Guarantee the buyer can still return an item if it doesn't match the item description.
+Important: Even if you specify "no returns accepted," under the eBay Money Back Guarantee the buyer can still return an item if it doesn't match the listing description.
 Learn more about what the eBay Money Back Guarantee means to sellers.

 Create a return policy